Carbon Offsetting

 Minimising the environmental impact

-Thorlux has worked hard to develop and implement a truly effective environmental management system and is proud to have achieved ISO14001:2015 certification.
+Thorlux has worked hard to develop and implement a truly effective environmental management system and is proud to have achieved ISO 14001:2015 certification.
 ISO 14001:2015 confirms that a management system meets the highest international environmental standards.

 In June 2019, parliament passed legislation requiring the government to reduce the UK’s net emissions of greenhouse gases by 100%, relative to 1990 levels, by 2050.
-Doing so would make the UK a ‘net zero’ emitter.
-Net zero refers to achieving a balance between the amount of greenhouse gas emissions produced and the amount removed from the atmosphere.
+Doing so would make the UK a ‘net-zero’ emitter.
+Net-zero refers to achieving a balance between the amount of greenhouse gas emissions produced and the amount removed from the atmosphere.
 CO is seen as the largest contributor to climate change.

 Thorlux, therefore, aims to minimise energy consumption associated with its products, both directly during manufacturing and selling activities and indirectly via the users of its products (lighting accounts for 20% of the energy consumed globally).
 By continuing to design and manufacture luminaires that are as optically and energy efficient as possible, fewer luminaires are required on a lighting scheme and power consumption is reduced.
 Thorlux luminaires use energy-efficient control gear and LED circuits.
 Electronic control systems can further reduce energy consumption by reducing output in response to the presence of natural daylight or by turning lighting off due to a lack of presence.
 Use of the Thorlux SmartScan wireless lighting management system can show significant energy savings of up to 70% compared to a similar uncontrolled lighting system.